0xa3k5/web3icons/README.md

 All of the Dynamic Components are designed to provide ease of use, they accept a various custom props which allows the component to correctly import the desired icon.

+>[!IMPORTANT]
-> Dynamic components are client side components, so they are not compatible with server side rendering.
+>Dynamic components are client side components, so they are not compatible with server side rendering.

 ### Shared Props Overview